OasisDEX/oasis/README.md

 cd frontend && meteor
 ```

-If you got the error message `File not found: build/meteor.js`, then you forgot to run the build step from above.
+If you got the error message `File not found: build/maker-otc.js` or `File not found: build/token-wrapper.js`, then you forgot to run the build step from above.

 You can access the user interface on [http://localhost:3000/](http://localhost:3000/)